SanjivKannaa/RP-mySQL-assignment/README.md

 #### Usecase of RDS

-- Scalability: RDS is designed to handle varying workloads, allowing to easily scale compute and storage resources up or down.
-- Managed Service: It automates administrative tasks like infra provisioning, DB installation, patching, and backups, allowing to focus on application development.
+- Managed Service: Automates tedious administrative tasks like infrastructure provisioning, database installation, patching, and backups
-- Cost-Effectiveness: You only pay for the resources you use, and RDS offers different instance types and pricing models (e.g., On-Demand, Reserved Instances) to optimize costs.
+- Cost-Effectiveness: Options like On-Demand and Reserved Instances help optimize your spending
+- Scalability: Effortlessly handle growing or fluctuating workloads by easily scaling your compute and storage resources up or down

 #### Difference between RDS vs. Physical Databases

-- Physical Databases: Require manual management of the underlying infrastructure, including the server, operating system, and database software.
-This means you are responsible for everything from hardware failure to security patches.
+- Physical Databases: Require manual management of the underlying infrastructure, including the server, operating system, and database software
 - RDS: An RDS instance is a managed service.
 You don't have to worry about the underlying server or OS.
-AWS handles the maintenance, security, and availability of the database, providing a "hands-off" approach to database management.
+AWS handles the maintenance, security, and availability of the database

 #### Important Features

-- Parameter Groups: A way to contain configuration values that are applied to DB instances.
-You can use these to manage settings like character sets, buffer sizes, and timeouts.
+- Parameter Groups: A way to contain configuration values that are applied to DB instances
-- Backups (Snapshots): RDS automatically creates and stores backups of your DB instance.
-You can also manually create snapshots at any time.
-These backups are stored in Amazon S3 and can be used to restore your database to a specific point in time.
+- Backups (Snapshots): RDS automatically creates and stores ( increamental ) backups of your DB instance and stored in S3
-- Multi-AZ Deployment: This provides enhanced availability and durability for your DB instance.
-When you create a Multi-AZ deployment, RDS automatically provisions and maintains a synchronous standby replica in a different Availability Zone (AZ).
+- Multi-AZ Deployment: When you create a Multi-AZ deployment, RDS automatically provisions and maintains a synchronous standby replica in a different Availability Zone.
 In the event of a failure, RDS automatically fails over to the standby.
 - Failover: The automatic process of switching from the primary database instance to the standby replica in a Multi-AZ deployment.
 This happens seamlessly and with minimal downtime in case of an outage.
-- Replication: RDS supports creating one or more read replicas from a source DB instance.
-Read replicas are asynchronous copies that are used to offload read traffic from the primary instance, improving the performance of read-heavy applications.
-This is a key component for scaling your application's read throughput.
+- Replication: RDS supports creating read replicas from source DB instance

+#### Stuff to learn
+- DB instances vs cluster
+- manual vs automated
+- event subs?
+- option groups
+- subnet... groups??
+-